fluent/fluentd-docs-gitbook/developer/api-plugin-helper-service_discovery.md

 - `title`: Thread name.
 Must be unique. (required)
 - `configurations`: Configuration of target service. (required)
 - `load_balancer`: Balancing load to target servers. (default: Round-Robin)
-- `custom_build_method`: Custom method used when building service.
+- `custom_build_method`: The custom method to build the service.
 - `interval`: Time interval for updating target service.

 ### `discovery_manager`

 It manages service discovery functionalities such as updating target services and selecting target services.
-It provides `select_service` method that returns a target service to send data.
+It provides the `select_service` method that returns a target service to send data.

 ## Plugins using `service_discovery`